-America is full of places—homes, hotels, roads, and even whole towns—that have a reputation for being mysterious, frightening, or just downright creepy.
-Some of these spots are associated with tragic events or curious legends from long ago; others are known for strange and inexplicable occurrences.
+America is full of places—homes, hotels, roads, and even whole towns—that have a reputation for being mysterious, frightening or just downright creepy.
+Some of the most haunted places in America are associated with tragic events or curious legends from long ago.
+Others are known for strange and inexplicable occurrences.

 St. Augustine Lighthouse, Florida

-Any sort of house can host a ghost—even a lighthouse.
+Apparently, any sort of house can be haunted—even a lighthouse.
 Lighthouse fans know it’s not unusual for these beacons of light to come with dark stories.
 One haunted lighthouse that’s easily accessible to visitors is located in St. Augustine, Florida.
-Several untimely deaths occurred here, including those of a lighthouse keeper and three young girls.
-Some claim their spirits can be seen and heard on the property today.
+Several untimely deaths occurred here, including those of two different lighthouse keepers.
+Visitors have reported seeing them peering down from the top of the lighthouse or smelling their ghostly cigar smoke.

 Archer Avenue, Illinois

 Many thoroughfares are associated with local legends, but this Chicago-area road is known for so many uncanny events that it frequently turns up on lists of the scariest roads in America.
-Drivers on Archer Avenue say they’ve seen ghoulish monks, spectral horses, and a hitch-hiking ghost, as well as something called the “gray baby.”
+Drivers on Archer Avenue say they’ve seen ghoulish monks, ghostly horses and something called the “gray baby.”

 Gold Brook Covered Bridge, Vermont

-It can be frightening enough to drive across an old and narrow covered bridge, but the one that carries Covered Bridge Road across Gold Brook in Stowe has an added danger: a ghost named Emily.
+It can be frightening enough to drive across an old and narrow covered bridge, but the one that carries Covered Bridge Road across Gold Brook in Stowe, Vermont, has an added danger: a ghost named Emily.
 This phantom woman is said to have either committed suicide or died in an accident at this bridge after being jilted at the altar in the 1920s.
 Some say Emily can be heard screaming here, and blame her for scratching nearby cars.

 Graffiti Highway, Pennsylvania